We suggest the following logic to compare and eventually choose a LMS:

 - Different features work differently in different products.
 Some are perceived as “better” some as “worse”.
 We’ll call these rates “feature performance”.
 Feature performance will be assessed from 0 (worst) to 1 (best)

-- Combination of features weight and their performance can be the integral score that is useful in comparison of different products.
+- A combination of features weight and their performance can be the integral score that is useful in comparison of different products.

 To be more precise, it can be calculated using such formula:

-FW, fw, fp are defined by our research based on: CHLOE 2 report, The Complete LMS Buying Guide, blog posts and discussions on industry-leading forums like Elearningindustry, Capterra, Quora, Trustradius, Class Centra, Software Advice… 200+ resources in total.
+FW, fw, fp are defined by our research based on CHLOE 3 and CHLOE 2 report, The Complete LMS Buying Guide, blog posts and discussions on industry-leading forums like Elearningindustry, Capterra, Quora, Trustradius, Class Centra, Software Advice… 200+ resources in total.

 So, below are feature weight info for higher level and their lower-level factors: